The Imperial Theatre in Augusta, Georgia

 Jessye Norman Amphitheatre

-Jessye Norman, the lauded Grammy award-winning opera singer and recitalist, grew up in Augusta, where she would listen to Metropolitan Opera broadcasts on her radio as young girl.
+Jessye Norman, the lauded Grammy award-winning opera singer and recitalist, grew up in Augusta, where she would listen to Metropolitan Opera broadcasts on her radio as a young girl.
 In 1990, the Jessye Norman Amphitheatre was dedicated in her honor as part of the Augusta Riverwalk.
 The concert venue offers commanding views of the Savannah River and space for 1,800 music fans.

 Soul Bar

-6 Top Music Festivals in Augusta
+Top music festivals in Augusta

 Arts in the Heart of Augusta Festival